logo

 Assistant Professor Of Clinical Ophthalmology, Director of Inpatient Ophthalmology Service of Keck Hospital of USC.
 Dr. Xu’s primary research interest is preventing vision loss and blindness in patients at risk for angle closure glaucoma (ACG), a common type of glaucoma.
 His research focuses on studying the pathophysiology of ACG and improving the care of angle closure patients.
 Dr. Xu also uses advanced anterior segment imaging modalities including anterior segment optical coherence tomography (AS-OCT) and ultrasound biomicroscopy (UBM) to study the physiological and biomechanical properties of intraocular structures and aqueous outflow pathways.
 Finally, Dr. Xu works on designing biomedical devices to assess the function of anterior segment structures, such as the iris and trabecular meshwork.
 Dr. Xu has coauthored more than 30 peer-reviewed publications and a book on ocular imaging in glaucoma.
 He has also received numerous research awards, including those from the National Institutes of Health, American Glaucoma Society and Fight for Sight.

-Dmitrii S. Maltsev
+Dmitrii Maltsev

-Dmitrii S. Maltsev
+Dmitrii Maltsev

 Russia